hardlianotion/zounds/README.md

 The engine matches demand greedily rather than making a true optimal match.
-This might mean in this example that D01234 might actually be able to deliver either order, but happens to have picked O62534, while D01235 might well be within range to pick up O62534.
+This might mean in this example that D01234 might actually be able to deliver either order, but happens to have picked O62534, while D01235 might well be within range to pick up O62534, but cannot pick up on O62535, so the opportunity is missed.

   Possible improvements:
   1. competent route engine